-I am a Postdoctoral Machine Learning Researcher at the University of Edinburgh, co-supervised by Antonio Vergari and Edoardo Ponti.
-My research focusses on making AI more reliable, interpretable and efficient by understanding and exploiting geometric constraints that arise in neural network models.
+I am a Postdoctoral Machine Learning Researcher at the University of Edinburgh, working with Desmond Higham.
+My research focusses on making AI more reliable by understanding and exploiting geometric constraints that arise in neural network models.

 More specifically, I study the output layer of deep neural networks that have a large number of outputs, e.g. Large Language Models (LLMs).
 Any such output layer that has more outputs than inputs unavoidably has outputs that are impossible to predict.
 I call such outputs unargmaxable.
 My research identifies unargmaxable outputs in LLMs and Clinical NLP models and proposes replacement layers which guarantee that outputs of interest can be predicted.